To-Do List: Appliances

 The best I could hope for was just look for a convergence of opinion.
 The advantages I had were that 1) I knew how to use Internet tools and research this stuff; and 2) my needs are fairly minimal—it's just me and my cats, so I won't be placing the same demands on an appliance as a typical family of 4.3 people.
 Thus, a slightly less-robust machine might be adequate, but obviously I wasn't about to settle for a dud.

 Here are the facts: Front-loaders use far less water—up to 20 gallons or more per load less (even for me with a well, water isn't free, since I have to pay to pump it out of the ground, and then pay to pump the waste water into the disposal field).
 Also, based on reviews, top-loaders tend to fare more poorly in terms of performance and reliability.
 So, I'd pretty much resigned myself to a front-loader—which meant rebuilding the platform I'd just removed for the top-loader I was given.

 Ultimately the models I settled on were:

-Unfortunately, these cost twice as much as what I'd returned; that meant I had to share the financial burden with my friend—which was not the original plan!
+Unfortunately, these cost twice as much as what I'd returned; that meant having to share the financial burden with my friend—which was not the original plan.
 But, if I wanted higher-quality, more reliable appliances, that's what I had to do.
 So, I bit the bullet.
 The washer arrived on 22 June 2019; the dryer came 5 July.
 I'd like to have had something other than white, but it definitely wasn't worth over $100 more each just for a color.
 Besides, they're tucked away in a closet, not sitting in the middle of the living room; who cares if they're boring white?